massalabs/riscairo/README.md

 ## Run a basic test

-Running the command `scarb test` should trigger a basic test that loads the following RISC-V program compiled as ELF:
+Running the command `scarb cairo-run` should trigger a basic run that loads the following RISC-V program compiled as ELF:

 ```
 .global _start